Bringing Your Class to the Park

 What Can We Do For You?

 White Sands National Monument offers curriculum-based programs that directly relate park resources to what you are teaching in the classroom.
-Program topics are offered on geology, plants, animals, adaptations, and area history.
+Program topics are offered on geology, plants, animals, and area history.
 Other topics may be arranged.

 If you don't have time for a ranger presentation or a ranger isn't available, we also have a Teacher Resource Bag.
 The Teacher Resource Bag is a tote bag equipped with several outdoor guides: birds, mammals, tracks, and plants as well as binoculars.
 Also included in the bag are the Dune Life Nature Trail Field Notebooks: one notebook covers kindergarten through 3rd grades and the other notebook covers 4th through 6th grades.
 The field note questions are tied to New Mexico State Standards for the listed grades.

 How Many Chaperones Do I Need?

 The chart shown below is the average of the surrounding local school districts standards for the ratio of chaperones to students for school field trips.
 The chart will be used to determine the number of adults that will be covered by the fee waiver permit obtained by the schools.
 Any adults (age 16 and older) above the ratio will be asked to pay the $3.00 per adult fee to enter the monument.
 White Sands National Monument encourages parents to join their children for the school field trips.
 Parents should be notified that they will need to pay monument entrance fees if the maximum number of chaperones per student ratio is exceeded on any given field trip.

 Students per Chaperone

 Divide total # of students into ration = # of chaperones

 1 to 1